-- Full BET surface area characterisation of disperse, nonporous or macroporous materials pore diameter >50nm (type II isotherms) and mesoporous materials with pore diameter between 2 nm and 50 nm (type IV isotherms).
+- Full BET surface area characterization of disperse, nonporous or macroporous materials pore diameter >50nm (type II isotherms) and mesoporous materials with pore diameter between 2 nm and 50 nm (type IV isotherms).

-- BET surface area characterisation of microporous materials (<2 nm, type I isotherms).
+- BET surface area characterization of microporous materials (<2 nm, type I isotherms).

 - Pore volume and pore area distributions in the mesopore and macropore ranges using BJH analysis with a full compliment of adsorbate thickness models.

 - BJH adsorption and desorption average pore diameter (4V/A) determinations.